We are delighted to be re-opening following the government guidelines of the 22nd of February.

 Industry leading cleaning and sanitising protocols are used to clean guest rooms, with particular attention paid to high-touch items including television remote controls, toilet seats and handles, door and furniture handles, taps, nightstands, telephones, light switches, radiator valves, window handles, alarm clocks, luggage racks and flooring.

 Any area where guests queue will be clearly marked for appropriate physical distancing.
-This includes check-in, check-out, spa reception.
+This includes check-in, check-out and spa reception.

-Restaurants and bars will reduce seating capacities to allow for a minimum of six feet between each seated group/party of guests.
-Where social distancing can not be maintained staff will where protective face masks or visors.
+Restaurants will reduce seating capacities to allow for a minimum of six feet between each seated group/party of guests.
+Where social distancing can not be maintained staff will wear protective face masks or visors.
+Chefs will wear face masks across our restaurants, The Terrace, Samuel's and the Bivouac cafe.

 Pool seating will be configured to allow for at least six feet of separation between groups of guests.
-Chaise lounge chairs to be sanitised hourly reception desk and all other desks and counters to be sanitised at least once per hour.
+Chaise lounge chairs to be sanitised hourly, reception desk and all other desks and counters to be sanitised at least once per hour.
+All customers will be temperature checked prior to any treatment/ therapies or use of the pool.View Swinton Country Club & Spa's Covid-19 Statement

 a) We have discontinued print magazine and newspaper services throughout the public areas and limited printed collateral.